 This signature is then displayed as an image so that you are able to detect their presence.
 This mapping can be effectively done by thermal imaging in light as well as dark conditions.

 You can choose a monocular that offers both modes or a model which offers the mode that you need.
-For instance, if you intend to use the monocular for nighttime hunting, you can make do with a model that only offers night mode.
+For instance, if you intend to use the monocular for nighttime hunting, you can settle with a model that only offers night mode.

-If you are going to sometimes hunt during day, in foggy conditions as well as at night, a model that offers both day and night modes will be more suitable.
+If you are going to hunt during day, in foggy conditions as well as at night sometimes, a model that offers both day and night modes will be more suitable.

 #8.
 Image Palettes